mactire93/HomeFin/Readme.txt

 An application that counts expenses using SQLite.

-To create a new accounting period, select 1 and then enter a month name.
-For neatness, I recommend entering the name and year.
+To create a new accounting period, select 1 and then enter the name of the month.
+For the sake of order, I recommend entering the name and the year.

-Then select "Enter Expenses" to enter the expenses.
-Enter the name of the month (month with year if you named the accounting period that way).

-Then select the expense category, number of items, and enter the name and value.

-Select 3 to view a list of all expenses.
-Select 4 to view the expenses by category.
+To load an accounting period select 2, the application will ask for the name of the sheet and open an additional menu.

+In the menu for a specific sheet, you can enter expenses(1), view a list of them(2) and view them by category(3).

+To return to the previous menu press the command as prompted.

-Each time, the program counts the total amount of money spent.
+Each time, the program counts the sum of money spent.